averageperson4/zearnhaas/README.md

   Download all game preview image files to the server for faster load times and improved reliability.

 - 🌐 **Fully Functional Proxy:**
-  Make the smart proxy site work consistently and effectively, including bypass capabilities.
+  Make the smart proxy site actually work instead of just being a ui

 ---